Green Lanterns and Support Services

 wyhuang@ualberta.ca

-My name is William Huang (he/him/his) and I am currently in my first year of law (JD) at UBC.
+My name is William Huang (he/him/his) and I am currently in my third year of law (JD) at UBC.
 I have over two years of training and experience in supportive listening and crisis intervention when I did my Bachelor of Commerce at the University of Alberta just before coming to UBC.
 In addition to experience discussing a wide variety of topics, I have also organized various educational and community building events such as a panel about relationships in the LGBTQ2S+ community.
 In my spare time you might see me playing various sports such as soccer or volleyball, streaming Netrunner, playing a group board game, at the piano, or enjoying a nice walk along the beach.
 Please feel free to reach out for any reason via the method you feel most comfortable.
 I am always more than happy to support you in any way I can; no issue is too big or too small.

 FAQs